Mary (Younken) Dorsey was born on April 20, 1847 in Upper Turkeyfoot Township, Somerset County, the daughter of Charles L. and Nancy (Henry) Younken.

 ~ Daughter Mary Etta (Dorsey) Lattimore ~

 Mary Etta survived her husband by more than a decade.
-She passed into eternity at the age of 87, on May 15, 1969, in Washington, Washington County.
-Burial was in Claysville.
+She passed into eternity at the age of 87, on May 15, 1969, in Washington.
+Burial was with her spouse in Claysville.

-Son Carl Herman Lattimore (1903-1960) was born on June 2, 1903 in Martins Ferry, OH.
-He lived in Washington and was an insurance agent.
-On May 31, 1928, he married Evelyn Amanda Wilson (1907- ? ), daughter of George and Amanda (Guthrie) Wilson.
-They resided in Apollo, Armstrong County, PA, with an address of 307 North Pennsylvania Avenue.
+Son Carl Herman Lattimore (1903-1960) was born on June 2, 1903 in Martins Ferry, OH or in West Virginia.
+He lived in Washington and was an agent for Metropolitan Life Insurance Company.
+On May 31, 1928, he married Evelyn Amanda Wilson (1907- ? ), daughter of George and Amanda (Guthrie) Wilson of Washington.
+The wedding was officiated By Rev. Dr. W.P.
+Aikin in the manse of the Chartiers Presbyterian Church.
+News of their marriage was published in the Canonsburg Daily Notes.
+In the 1930s, they relocated to Kane, PA and later by 1936 to Apollo, Armstrong County, PA, and eventually had an address of 307 North Pennsylvania Avenue.
 There, Carl was employed as a clerk with West Penn Power Company.
 At the age of 56, Carl suffered from heart problems and died on Jan.
 15, 1960 in Allegheny Valley Hospital.
 Interment was in Oak Spring Cemetery in Canonsburg.

 Daughter Alverta Lattimore (1907- ) was born in about 1907.
 She wed fellow glass worker Alfred L. Campbell (1903- ? ), son of E.D. and Emma (Houston) Campbell.
 Their nuptials took place on Aug.
 19, 1925 when she was age 18 and he 22.